marfarma/hotfix/readme.txt

 This plugin provides "hotfixes" for annoying WordPress bugs, so you don't have to wait for the next WordPress core release. **This does not mean you can stop updating WordPress!** It just means that you'll get fixes faster.

+Recent fixes:

+* **WordPress 3.0.5**
+	* Prevent KSES from overzealously stripping images and other advanced HTML from Administrator/Editor comments on display.

-The fixes are specific to your version of WordPress.
+Fixes are specific to your version of WordPress.
 It may be that your version of WordPress has no fixes.
 That's fine.
-Keep the plugin activated and updated, in case you need it for a subsequent version of WordPress.
+Keep the plugin activated and updated, in case you need it for a subsequent version of WordPress!

 == Installation ==